hyzok-su/softbody-rod-2d/README.md

 - The three images, from left to right, show simulations without damping, with standard damping, and with orthogonal damping.

-As a result, standard (isotropic) damping often leads to overly fast convergence or motion distortions that are less physically accurate.
-In contrast, orthogonal damping improves numerical stability and produces convergence behavior that more closely aligns with real physical dynamics.

 ## Joint